-City College's logo, based on the font Arno, is custom-kerned and positioned in its box for optimum visual appeal.
-The letters are white type in a box of 65% black or 100% pantone 425C.
-The type may be aligned on the left or right, depending on the design of the piece where it is being used.
+The City College of New York's logo, based on the font Arno, is custom-kerned.
+100% pantone 2665C / 100% pantone 425C or 85% black.
+The type may be aligned on the left or right, depending on the design where it is being used.

-The City College name and logo are trademarked symbols and cannot be used without following the college's style guide.
-For logo files, please visit www.ccny.cuny.edu/sites/default/files/CCNY_Logos.zip
+The City College of New York name and logo are trademarked symbols and cannot be used without following the college's style guide.
+For logo files, please visit www.ccny.cuny.edu/sites/default/files/CCNY_Logo_2022.zip